Jonathan Woollett-Light

 guest OS.
 This work required understanding the Intel x86-64, AMD

-thorough discussion with customers and within our team both
+discussion with customers and within our team both focused on

-focused on usability, security and robustness.
-I rewrote how
+usability, security and robustness.
+I rewrote how Firecracker

-Firecracker handles static CPU templates to support runtime CPU
+handles static CPU templates to support runtime CPU templates and

-templates and wrote the foundational implementation for runtime
+wrote the foundational implementation for runtime CPU templates.
+I

 coordinating across teams and diving deep into the deployment and